 Every office environment in this country would like to reduce paper waste and printing costs.
 The cumulative costs are staggering: one study shows that the average office worker uses 10,000 sheets of copy paper every year, with as much as 70% of that paper ending up in the trash.

 Are you wondering how you can get your entire organization motivated to reduce printing costs and paper waste — and what are the steps involved?
 Think before printing, and use these simple, easy-to-implement tips from our Managed Print experts for minimizing what you spend on paper and printing:

 Sounds simple, but not all printing is necessary.
 Reducing paper waste in the workplace may require a mind shift in how information is delivered.
 Too often copies are made for things like meetings and presentations when the participants would actually prefer to view the documents online.
-You can make documents online editable, too, so people can view them during and after the meeting and add notes or next steps.
+Online documents can be editable, too, so people can view them during and after the meeting and add notes or next steps.

 Remind employees, verbally and with friendly signage posted near each printer, to be practical in determining how many copies to make.
 We recently saw this simply stated sign in a customer’s workplace: “Ask yourself: how many copies do I really need?”

 Today’s printer technologies can even measure how many copies individual staff members make each month.
 Most are surprised to learn just how much paper they’re actually going through and, with that knowledge, they’re more likely to self-regulate the number they’re printing.
 Self-regulations may be the best way to save a tree...or an entire forest!

 Finally, when it comes to distribution lists, review yours regularly to ensure that everyone on it still needs to receive the information being printed.